 Where do I file my custody case?
 This question is particularly important if your case involves a parent who lives in a different state than the child, or if you just recently relocated, or are thinking of relocating, to a new state.

 Jurisdictional Requirements: May I File for Divorce in Colorado?
 Filing for divorce presents a party, or parties, with the following question: in which state may I file?
 This inquiry is important for couples who were married in a state in which they no longer reside, for couples who currently live in separate states, and for … Continue Reading

 Co-Author: Brittaney McGinnins How Do You Get Married in Colorado?
 There are two ways in Colorado to be married: common law marriage and by obtaining a marriage license certificate.
 Same sex couples or heterosexual couples can be married by license or they can be common law married.
 Common law marriage is an often misunderstood concept. … Continue Reading

 What You Should Know About Child Support Calculations in Colorado.

-Parenting Time (Visitation) Parenting time (visitation) orders and agreements in parenting plans or stipulations are sometimes made long before children are teenagers.
-Or, sometimes parenting time (visitation) orders and agreements are made when children are teenagers, but things change after the divorce or custody case is over – and those orders just don’t work any … Continue Reading
+Parenting time (visitation) orders and agreements in parenting plans or stipulations are sometimes made long before children are teenagers.
+Or, sometimes parenting time (visitation) orders and agreements are made when children are teenagers, but things change after the divorce or custody case is over – and those orders just don’t work any more in the … Continue Reading

 Claiming the Dependency Exemption On Your Tax Returns After A Divorce Colorado has a law that explains how the dependency exemption for a minor child will be handled, after a divorce decree (dissolution of marriage) is entered.
 The law is contained in Colorado Revised Statute C.R.S.
 Section 14-10-115.
 The law says: (12) Dependency exemptions.
 Unless … Continue Reading